Create Online Course

 Having an in-depth understanding of your ideal customer is crucial for the success of your online course.

 If you don’t have a clear image of your ideal customer just yet, an extremely useful exercise is to craft a customer profile.
-We’ve written a separate guide that walks you through the process of creating your customer profile, and we strongly encourage you to create one before moving onto the next phase of your research.
+We’ve written a separate guide that walks you through the process of creating your customer profile, and we strongly encourage you to create one before moving on to the next phase of your research.

 3. What problem will you solve?

 You also need to be totally clear on what problem your course will solve.
 Something that great courses have in common is they go deep into solving one big problem your audience has.
-Before you create your course, you need to clearly understand what this problem is.
+Before you create your course, you need to understand what this problem is clearly.
 This is another reason why creating a customer profile is important - you need to know who they are to uncover what their biggest problem is.

 Validate Your Course Idea